kevinMEH/parkourmaster/README.md

 Unfortunately, LitiEngine has lots of bugs, and I can't continue this project.
 I don't blame the devs, some things are maybe *broken* but it may just be because this is my first time working with a game engine, or the fact that I am too lazy / not smart enough to find workarounds / didn't bother reading the docs.

+However, this project was not entirely fruitless.
+LitiEngine has taught me valuable skills and introduced me to ideas such as spritesheets, tiles, textures, tiled maps, game setups, environments, projects setups and more.

 Problems:

 - There is no idle state on the character, and the idle animation is never used. (isIdle() always return false, even if standing still.)
 I don't know how to set my character to use its idle animation when he is standing still.